polyglotweekly/polyglotweekly.com/writing-your-first-es2015-javascript-module.md

 }
 ```

-* `build`: enters the ES2015 source directory and executes the transpiler, storing the final source-code in `/lib`.
+* `build`: enters the ES2015 source directory and executes the transpiler, and stores the final source-code in `/lib`.
 * `prepublish`: executes when you publish a new version of the module and simply runs the build step.
 * `test`: uses nyc to run the test suite, compiling ES2015 code on the fly.
 * `pretest`: I'm a fan of the [standard](https://github.com/feross/standard) code-style tool, and generally run this as a `pretest` hook.